- Where to Start

 Scuba diving, like most extreme sports, involves a certain amount of risks.
 Material failure and human mistakes do happen in scuba diving too.
 That being said, the scuba diving certification aims at giving you the tools and skills to be a good diver, to stay away from troubles, and it also trains you to get out of trouble whenever needed.

-Therefore, with proper training and well learnt skills, scuba diving is not dangerous.
+Therefore, with proper training and well-learned skills, scuba diving is not dangerous.